 Department of Archaeology, University College Cork

-This research was funded by the Irish Research Council for the Humanities and Social Sciences.
+This research is funded by the Irish Research Council (GOIPD/2013/36), and supported by Margaret Gowen & Co.
+Ltd.